huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 This risk is in fact a subset of the general problem of observing the behavior of the recursive resolver discussed in "DNS Privacy Considerations"
 {{?RFC9076}}.
 The attack is partially mitigated by reducing the observability of this traffic.
-However, the risk is amplified for 0-RTT data, because the attacker might replay it at chosen times, several times.
+The risk is also largely mitigated by the replay protection of TLS 1.3 {{?RFC8446}}, which is mandatory to implement.
+0-RTT packets can only be replayed within a narrow window, which is only wide enough to account for variations in clock skew and network transmission.

 The recommendation for TLS 1.3 {{?RFC8446}} is that the capability to use 0-RTT data should be turned off by default, and only enabled if the user clearly